jarrodconnolly/assignment/README.md

 1. Visit `http://localhost:3000/` in your browser.
 1. Use the "Upload Data" button to upload the CSV file into the application.
 1. Select a keywords from the list to view the graph.
+1. Select a chart type from the tabs across the top of the chart
+1. Filter the date range using the filters section

 ## Future Additions